alaviss/nim.nvim/.github/contributing.md

-# Contributing to nim.nvim
+### Contributing to nim.nvim

-Thanks for taking the time to contribute!
+Thank you for taking the time to contribute!

 If you want to contribute documentation, please [check the wiki first](https://github.com/alaviss/nim.nvim/wiki) and add it there if possible